HQSquantumsimulations/qoqo_qryd/README.md

 # qoqo-qryd

-This software package is designed to support the [QRydDemo](https://thequantumlaend.de/qryddemo/) proejct on Quantum computing with Rydberg atoms.
+This software package is designed to support the [QRydDemo](https://thequantumlaend.de/qryddemo/) project on Quantum computing with Rydberg atoms.
 It provides components to support QRydDemo quantum computers based on the [qoqo](https://github.com/HQSquantumsimulations/qoqo) quantum toolkit by [HQS Quantum Simulations](https://quantumsimulations.de) used to represent quantum circuits.

 This repository contains two components: